Makar Sankranti and Its Traditional Recipes

 Makar Sankranti is the first festival of New Year in the Indian Continent.
 It is also known as Pongal or Uttarayan in other parts of India.
 We see the first cold wind rushes of the New Year on this day.
 People celebrate Makar Sankranti by flying kites and enjoying traditional recipes.

-In this article, we have collected some special sweets for Makar Sankranti.
+In this article, we have collected some special Makar Sankranti recipes.

 - Til Ke Laddoo

 Sesame seeds are very much available in this season.
-Laddoos and other sweets prepared with Sesamea are favorite during Makar Sankranti.
+Laddoos and other sweets prepared with Sesame are favorite during Makar Sankranti.

 - Sweet Pongal